-- 22.2 Each Board Member has a deliberative vote. - 22.3 A question arising at a Board meeting must be decided by a majority of votes, but, if there is no majority, the person presiding at the Board meeting will have a casting vote in addition to his or her deliberative vote. - 22.4 At a Board meeting, 50% plus 1 Board Members including two Office Bearers shall constitute a quorum. - 22.5 Subject to these rules, the procedure and order of business to be followed at a Board Meeting must be determined by the Board Members present at the Board Meeting. - 22.6 A Board Member having any direct or indirect pecuniary interest in a contract, or proposed contract, made by, or in the contemplation of, the Board (except if that pecuniary interest exists only by virtue of the fact that the Board Member is a member of a class of persons for whose benefit the Association is established), must: - (a) as soon as he or she becomes aware of that interest, disclose the nature and extent of his or her interest to the Board; and - (b) not take part in any deliberations or decision of the Board with respect to that contract. - 22.7 Rule 22.6(a) does not apply with respect to a pecuniary interest that exists only by virtue of the fact that the Member of the Board is an employee of the Association. - 22.8 The Secretary must cause every disclosure made under rule 22.6 (a) by a Member of the Board to be recorded in the minutes of the meeting of the Board at which it is made.
+- 22.2 Each Board Member has a deliberative vote. - 22.3 A question arising at a Board meeting must be decided by a majority of votes, but, if there is no majority, the person presiding at the Board meeting will have a casting vote in addition to his or her deliberative vote. - 22.4 At a Board meeting, 50% plus 1 Board Members including two Office Bearers shall constitute a quorum. - 22.5 Subject to these rules, the procedure and order of business to be followed at a Board Meeting must be determined by the Board Members present at the Board Meeting. - 22.6 A Board Member having any direct or indirect pecuniary interest in a contract, or proposed contract, made by, or in the contemplation of, the Board (except if that pecuniary interest exists only by virtue of the fact that the Board Member is a member of a class of persons for whose benefit the Association is established), must: - (a) as soon as he or she becomes aware of that interest, disclose the nature and extent of his or her interest to the Board; and - (b) not take part in any deliberations or decision of the Board with respect to that contract. - 22.7 The Secretary must cause every disclosure made under rule 22.6 (a) by a Member of the Board to be recorded in the minutes of the meeting of the Board at which it is made.